dougeby/IntuneDocs/InTuneDocs/DeployUse/protect-app-data-using-mobile-app-management-policies-with-microsoft-intune.md

 However, there are some limitations to be aware of:

 -   You can't deploy apps to the device.
-The end user has to get the apps from the store.
+The user has to get the apps from the store.

 -   You can't provision certificate profiles on these devices.